Rob Thomas (musician): Early life

 Thomas and his mother and sister moved to Sarasota, Florida, when he was 10, then settled in the Orlando area the following year.
 Around this time, Thomas received his first musical instrument, a Casio keyboard.
 A friend taught him to play, and Thomas practiced by trying to reproduce the songs he heard on the radio.
 He also acquired a guitar with no strings, which he used as a prop while he pretended he was in a rock band.

 His home life was not stable.
 Thomas describes his mother as an alcoholic who occasionally beat him.
-When Thomas was 12, his mother was diagnosed with Hodgkins lymphoma and given only six months to live.
+When Thomas was 12, his mother was diagnosed with Hodgkin lymphoma and given only six months to live.
 His sister ran away from home to get married, leaving Thomas to care for their mother on his own.
 She eventually entered remission.
 Mamie dated a series of men, some of whom beat her, and she loved wild parties.
-Thomas sometimes woke up to find “10 strangers sleeping off last night’s booze-a-thon in the living room”.
+Thomas sometimes woke up to find "10 strangers sleeping off last night's booze-a-thon in the living room".

 He attended Lake Brantley High School in the Orlando suburb of Altamonte Springs.
 Thomas joined the choir in an unsuccessful attempt to attract the attention of a girl that he liked.
 His choir teacher told him to keep working, because he saw potential in him.
 To impress girls at parties, Thomas wrote and played music.

 A few months before graduation, Thomas dropped out of high school, saying his "regular life was in such disarray that going seemed ridiculous".
 He later earned a GED.
 He was convicted of stealing a Camaro and spent two months in county jail when he was 17.
 For the next two or three years, Thomas was homeless.
 Occasionally he'd stay for a few days or weeks at the homes of various friends.
 At other times, he would hitchhike around Florida and South Carolina.

 Soon after getting out of jail, Thomas connected with several local musicians.
 He played in a series of cover bands and began writing songs in earnest.
 Thomas said that "in songwriting I felt special for the first time.
 And all I wanted to do was get out of Florida."
 One of his bands, Fair Warning, earned a three-week job playing at a hotel in Vero Beach.
 They were fired three days into the job, after they were caught stealing beer and candy from the hotel.
 He was, at one point, a member of another band, Tidal Wave, which played mostly surf tunes.

-Thomas used drugs, and during one acid trip, he decided to play with dry ice.
-His hands were burned so badly that doctors initially thought they would require amputation.
-Thomas’ sister recalled that while she was concerned with how Thomas would manage everyday activities, Thomas cried and asked, “How am I going to get these songs in my head out if I can't play them?"